a The Bombay Review anthology, curated by our editors.

 Word Count – 1500 to 5000.
 Please don’t email us asking if 1487 or 6100 works.
 You can edit, or you can always submit a different piece.

-Themes – Identity, Belonging, Love, LGBTQIA+, Political, Historical, Realist satire, Family, Justice, Injustice, Hatred, Fascism, Feminism, Freedom, Social Commentary, Persecution, Community, Nationalism, Sacrifice (We could add more here as and when something clicks)
+Themes – Identity, Belonging, Love, LGBTQIA+, Political, Historical, Realist satire, Family, Justice, Injustice, Hatred, Fascism, Feminism, Freedom, Social Commentary, Persecution, Community, Nationalism, Sacrifice, Mental Health (We could add more here as and when something clicks)

 Simultaneous Submissions – Discouraged, but we might consider them if informed in advance.